 Comment: With Kam Chancellor holding out, the Hawks felt they needed to trade for a safety.
-And McCray proved to be a nice addition, especially on special teams, but the Hawks didn’t bring him back after 2016 (and no one else signed him either).
+McCray proved to be a decent addition, especially on special teams, but the Hawks didn’t bring him back after 2016 (and no one else signed him either).

 Aug.
 31: Traded WR Kevin Norwood to Carolina for conditional seventh in 2017.

 Comment: Schneider basically swapped a 2014 fourth for a 2017 seventh.
-Schneider has not been as good in the fourth round as he has in most of the rest of the draft, and this deal was further proof.
+Schneider has been terrible with fourth-round receivers.

 Aug.
 2: Acquired CB Mohammed Seisay from Detroit for a sixth-rounder in 2016.

 Comment: It was a desperation move as the Hawks worked to fill injury gaps in the secondary during training camp, but Seisay spent 2015 and 2016 on IR and was cut in early 2017.

 May 1: Traded a third (95), fourth (112), fifth (167) and sixth (181) to Washington to move up 26 spots in the third round to select WR Tyler Lockett.

-Comment: Lockett has been stellar as a returner and receiver, making the Pro Bowl as a rookie.
-It was a brilliant move by Schneider, who even came out slightly ahead on the trade chart, giving up 229 points and getting 245.
-This will go down as one of the GM’s best moves.
+Comment: Lockett has been stellar as a returner and receiver, making the Pro Bowl as a rookie and scoring 10 touchdowns in 2018 and then going over 1,000 yards (with eight TDs) for the first time in 2019.
+This will go down as one of Schneider’s best moves.